"Now Listen to Me..."

 A Happy Birthday shout-out to the supremely talented actress Gena Rowlands who turns 85 on June 19.
 What an array of amazing performances she’s given us: Some in lesser known films such as A Child is Waiting and The Spiral Road, to those more recognizable, but still worthy of additional attention in Lonely are the Brave and Faces.
 Her work culminated with the monumental tour de force portrayals in A Woman Under the Influence and Gloria.
 She’s a legendary performer who’s thankfully still going strong.

 My video recommendation this month is in keeping with the theme of noir: Michael Mann’s superb epic neo-noir, Heat.

 Its primary greatness derives from the depth of its characters, perhaps on a more grandiose scale than say The Asphalt Jungle but highly effective nonetheless.
 This is achieved through an unflinching focus on their reactions and behaviour in a multitude of ever-changing situations.
 For instance, parolee Haysbert having to work in an awful fast food joint, Portman's deep desire for some kind of relationship with her biological father, and Noonan's calm and careful description of the bank layout.
 There's Kilmer's turbulent relationship with his wife Judd, who for Kilmer, will finally take a tremendous chance on by giving him a simple but profound hand gesture.
 Still another remarkable scene occurs between acting titans Al Pacino and Robert DeNiro, the former a cop, the latter his prey, who take a “time out” to have an electrifying meeting of the minds at an L.A. diner.
 There are plenty of other "wow" moments.
-Personal insights into relationships abound throughout this sprawling crime saga.
+Personal insights into relationships abound throughout this towering crime saga.
 The countless number of people who helped make this film a supreme artistic achievement should all be extremely proud of the result.